Stabilization of sliding ferroelectricity through exciton condensation

 We expect that relevant excitonic contributions will be present in general throughout 2D systems, where e-h Coulomb interactions are greatly enhanced by the reduced screening.
 Combined with the easy relative sliding typical of van der Waals layers, these results indicate that 2D sliding ferroelectricity may be even more widespread and robust than previously expected.

 {\textbf{Methods}} \\ DFT and NEB calculations are performed using the Quantum ESPRESSO package \cite{giannozzi_advanced_2017}.
 We adopt the Perdew-Burke-Ernzerhof (PBE) approximation for the exchange-correlation functional \cite{perdew_generalized_1996} and norm-conserving pseudopotentials \cite{hamann_optimized_2013}.
 Unless otherwise specified, the cutoff value for plane wave expansion of wave functions is $100$ Ry and the Brillouin zone is sampled by a $22\times12$ Monkhorst-Pack grid of k-points \cite{monkhorst_special_1976}.
 Van der Waals interactions are taken into account through the Grimme-D3 method \cite{grimme_a_consistent_2010} with Becke-Johnson damping \cite{grimme_effect_2011}.
 Spurious interactions between periodic replicas in the out-of-plane direction are avoided by setting the cell dimension along $z$ to $40$ {\AA}.
-NEB calculations employ the climbing image scheme to determine the transition path \cite{henkelman_climbing_2000}, with a $0.05$ eV/{\AA} threshold on the forces orthogonal to the path.
-The optimized lattice parameters and atomic positions are obtained by means of a structure relaxation with a threshold of $1$ meV/{\AA} on atomic forces and a cut-off value of $200$ Ry for the plane wave expansion.
+NEB calculations employ the climbing image scheme to determine the transition path \cite{henkelman_climbing_2000}, with a $0.01$ eV$\,\cdot\,${\AA}$^{-1}$ threshold on the forces orthogonal to the path.
+The plane wave expansion cutoff in NEB calculations is set to $120$ Ry.
+The optimized lattice parameters and atomic positions are obtained by means of a structure relaxation with a threshold of $1$ meV$\,\cdot\,${\AA}$^{-1}$ on atomic forces and a cut-off value of $200$ Ry for the plane wave expansion.
 The resulting values are $3.473$ {\AA} and $6.276$ {\AA} for the $x$ and $y$ cell parameters respectively.
-The model BSE and EI gap equation are implemented in a custom code available upon request.
-The k-points in the calculations discussed here sample the region of the BZ corresponding to $k_x = [0,0.3]$ and $k_y = [-0.3,0.3]$ [rlu] with a $30\times60$ mesh.
+The model BSE and EI gap equation are implemented in a publicly available custom code \cite{dalessio_2025_17311469}.
+The k-points in the calculations discussed here sample the region of the BZ corresponding to $k_x = [0,0.3]$ and $k_y = [-0.3,0.3]$ in units of the corresponding reciprocal lattice vectors (rlu) with a $30\times60$ mesh.
 In the self-consistent gap equation we check convergence on the values of $\Delta(\bm{k})$: the cycle stops at the $n$-th step if $|\Delta^{[n-1]}(\bm{k}) - \Delta^{[n]}(\bm{k})| < \varepsilon_{\mathrm{thr.}}$, and we set $\varepsilon_{\mathrm{thr.}} = 0.5$ meV.

 {\textbf{Acknowledgments}} \\ We are grateful to Giacomo Sesti and Claudia Cardoso for many useful discussions.
 Access to high performance computing resources was provided by EuroHPC Joint Undertaking (JU) through the project EHPC-EXT-2022E01-022 and ISCRA, that granted access to the LEONARDO supercomputer, owned by the EuroHPC JU, hosted by CINECA (Italy).
 This work was supported in part by: the MaX -- MAterials design at the eXascale -- European Centre of Excellence, co-funded by the EuroHPC JU and Ministero delle Imprese e del Made in Italy (grant agreement No. 101093374); ICSC -- Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing -- funded by the European Union through the Italian Ministry of University and Research under PNRR M4C2I1.4 (grant CN00000013).